 B. Regarding the United Kingdom of Great Britain and Northern Ireland

-69. Endorses the findings of the Implementation Committee that the United Kingdom of Great Britain and Northern Ireland is in non-compliance with its obligations under article 2, paragraph 4, and article 3, paragraph 1, of the Convention [EU] in relation to the Hinkley Point C nuclear power plant project; [EU]
+69. Endorses the recommendations of the Implementation Committee in relation to the Hinkley Point C nuclear power plant project and declares that the United Kingdom of Great Britain and Northern Ireland is in non-compliance with its obligations under the Convention [EU];

+69 bis.
+Welcomes the fact that the United Kingdom is taking steps to address the issue of non-compliance [EU];

-70. Invites the United Kingdom to enter into discussions with possibly affected Parties, including Parties that cannot exclude a significant adverse transboundary impact from the activity at Hinkley Point C, in order to agree on whether notification is useful at the current stage for this proposed activity [EU];
+70. Also welcomes that the United Kingdom has entered into discussions with possibly affected Parties, including Parties that cannot exclude a significant adverse transboundary impact from the activity at Hinkley Point C, in order to agree on whether notification is useful at the current stage for this proposed activity [EU];

-71. Requests the United Kingdom to report to the Committee on the results of [EU]its discussions with potentially affected Parties regarding the usefulness of notification;
+71. Requests the United Kingdom to report to the Committee on the results of this process [EU];

-72. Urges the United Kingdom to ensure that, in the context of any future decision-making regarding the planned construction of a nuclear power plant, notifications are sent in accordance with the Convention, further to the opinion of the Committee set out in paragraph 5 (c) above [EU].
+72. Encourages the United Kingdom to ensure that, in the context of any future decision-making regarding the planned construction of a nuclear power plant, notifications are sent in accordance with the Convention, proper consideration is given to paragraph 5 above [EU].

 Annex I